 Tinder might be the hottest dating app around.
 There are 57 million people in 190 countries using the service, and Tinder users go on 1 million dates every week.
-Founded in 2012 by Hatch Labs, a tech startup incubator, Tinder has grown into the most-used dating app in both the U.S. and the U.K. If it seems like everyone you know is checking Tinder on their phones, it’s because the app boasts some 1.6 billion swipes every day.
+Founded in 2012 by Hatch Labs, a tech startup incubator, Tinder has grown into the most-used dating app in both the U.S. and the U.K. With that kind of volume, it’s no surprise Tinder scams run rampant.

 Tinder’s simplicity contributes to its popularity—if you have a Facebook profile, you can start swiping with just a few taps.
 No Facebook?
 No problem.
 All you need to sign up and swipe is a phone number, profile picture and 500-character profile.
 Once you’re signed up, Tinder’s GPS function sends nearby singles straight to your phone.

 There’s a downside to Tinder’s simplicity, however: It’s easy to set up fake profiles, Tinder bots and scam accounts.
 Online dating scams are more prevalent than you think.
 Experts suggest that 1 in 10 new dating profiles are fake, and nearly 25% of online daters have been contacted in a way that made them feel uncomfortable or unsafe.

 There’s a financial risk, too, as romance scams cost Americans more than $143 million in 2018 alone.
 It’s not unreasonable for online daters to ask “Is Tinder safe?”

 As with other types of fraud, Tinder scams take many different forms.
 Law enforcement defines a romance scam as any type of scheme in which someone fakes romantic interest in another person, with the intent of obtaining sensitive personal data or money.
 When it comes to Tinder users, some of the most common scams include: